-In 1992, he catalyzed other organizations to form the Japan Wetlands Action Network, composed of 70 grassroots and national conservation organizations, and became its spokesperson.
+In 1992, Yamashita catalyzed other organizations to form the Japan Wetlands Action Network, composed of 70 grassroots and national conservation organizations, and became its spokesperson.
 The Isahaya Bay Development Plan was changed into a flood prevention plan and the scale was reduced to 3,550 hectares.
-However, Yamashita uncovered a governmental report that had been suppressed for 13 years which disclosed that the plan would not be an effective flood prevention measure.
+However, Yamashita uncovered a governmental report that had been suppressed for 13 years, which disclosed that the plan would not be an effective flood prevention measure.
 He also showed that little demand exists in the area for new farm land.
 Furthermore, to clarify the importance of these tidal flats, he carried out surveys of the bay’s bottom-dwelling organisms.
 These studies proved that the Isahaya Bay tidal flats were rich in biological diversity rarely seen in the world.
 This research was crucial in revealing the deficiencies of the government’s impact assessment.
-Nonetheless, in April 1997, the Isahaya Bay and its 3,000 hectares of tidal flats was closed off from the ocean by a wall of 293 steel plates.
+Nonetheless, in April 1997, the Isahaya Bay and its 3,000 hectares of tidal flats were closed off from the ocean by a wall of 293 steel plates.
 From this moment on, the Isahaya Bay reclamation project became a major national issue that has captured the attention of Japan’s citizens.

 Yamashita formed the Isahaya Bay Emergency Rescue Task Force and fought for a complete review of the project and to open gates in the wall to revive the ecosystem.
 He conducted scientific surveys to monitor the changes occurring as the wetland dries out and its effects on the Ariake fishing industry.
 Because the Isahaya Bay issue intersects with other flaws in Japan’s public works policy, Yamashita made it clear that his campaign is also a movement seeking a basic reformation of the environmentally destructive public works industry in Japan.